2019 Mazda3 – Sudden Deceleration from False Brake Activation – Safety Recall 4219L

 Owner Notification:

-Mazda will notify owners of affected vehicles by first class mail no later than February 17, 2020.
-Owners will be asked to bring their vehicle to the nearest Mazda dealership for repairs.
+MazdaeBay will notify owners of affected vehicles by first class mail no later than February 17, 2020.
+Owners will be asked to bring their vehicle to the nearest MazdaeBay dealership for repairs.

 Important Safety Notice: